truecharts/website/docs/manual/SCALE/guides/migration-pvc.md

 :::

 If the app uses a Postgresql database, we need to make a backup and restore that backup to the new app's database.
+To access the database, the app must be running.

 :::note Requirements